 5 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
 It reads as follows:

-“

 75. Various provisions repealed

 The provisions listed in the Table to this section are repealed.